JangaHarideep04/TwitterSentimentAnalysisWithReal-TimeData/README.md

 ## ⭐ Support

-If you found this project useful, give it a ⭐
+If you found this project useful, consider giving it a ⭐ on GitHub!